 How Do I Collect My Personal Injury Settlement?

 If the money is coming from an insurance company, the process is simple.
 Your attorney will negotiate with the insurance company, and when the settlement is reached, the insurance company will send a check for the agreed damages.
-However, if the person who injured you is not insured, collecting is more difficult.
-Consult your attorney to learn more.
+However, if the at-fault party who injured you is not insured, collecting is more difficult.
+Consult your personal injury lawyer to learn more.

 Is There A Minimum Personal Injury Settlement Amount?

-There is no minimum or maximum settlement amount, but there are a lot of factors that contribute to how much you’re entitled to, such as:
+There is no minimum or maximum settlement amount, but keep in mind there is a statute of limitations and there are a lot of factors that contribute to how much you’re entitled to when filing a claim, such as:

 - The nature and extent of the injury